Facial Paralysis-Bell’s Palsy

 Meditation

 Guided meditation followed by yoga and breathing exercises can help relieve muscle tension and chronic pain by reducing stress.
-Moreover, taking a few minutes each day to meditate and focus on positive energy may help relieve anxiety as well.
+Moreover, taking a few minutes each day to meditate and focus on positive energy may help ease anxiety as well.

 Acupuncture

 Tonic Acupuncture is an effective way of treatment for patients with Bell’s palsy.
 It stimulates the nerves and muscles, thus improving the symptoms of the disease.
-Go to the experienced acupuncturist for the treatment of Bell’s palsy.
+Go to an experienced acupuncturist for the treatment of Bell’s palsy.
 This helps eliminate impediments and restore facial nerve function.

 Electrical Stimulation